MichaelLindsey/vagrant-tutorial/readme.md

 1. Keeping a consistent development environment that can be shared quickly between users.
 Solve the "It works on my machine problem".
 2. Automated installation of VM's.
-Vagrant takes care of the entire installation and setup of your VM through Virtualbox.
+Vagrant takes care of the entire installation and setup of your VM through installed hypervisor.
 3. Great Development tool for any infrastructure as code project running via VirtualMachines, EC2 or Azure VM's.